jessicacaron/Redacted_Speed_Game/README.md

 For this project, we incorporated user authentication including input validation.
 We wanted to make sure password information stayed private and wasn't sent through the browser as raw data.
 Including a salt and hashing with sha-256 helped us accomplish this.

 Another challenge with this project was multi-user chat interface.
 We used sockets to send and receive data between all users.
 Sockets were used to transfer game data to users as well.

+## Personal Contribution:
+For this assignment, I helped by implementing the following functionality-
+- All React Routing and Component creation
+- User Authentication and modifications to include global username storage using react hooks.
+Set up form validation and managed the database storage for all users.
+- Styling for all components/pages.
+Using CSS and images provided to me, created a theme/style for the login page, registration page, the lobby, and the game screens.
+Laid out room creation, adding buttons for joining rooms and exiting.
+- Set up the global storage to send all user and game state data to connected users.